armory/documentation/_spinnaker/policy_engine.md

 ```

-The policy can be added to OPA with this API request (replace the endpoint with your OPA endpoint):
+This policy can be added to OPA with this API request (replace the endpoint with your OPA endpoint):

 ```bash
 curl -X PUT \